bsmith89/longev-mgen/doc/submission.md

 ## Data Availability

-Metagenomic libraries have been uploaded to the short read archive (SRA
+Metagenomic libraries will be uploaded to the short read archive, and the SRA Accession will be added in an upcoming version of this manuscript.
-Accession: TODO).
 All code and additional metadata needed to reproduce this analysis are available at <https://github.com/bsmith89/longev-mgen>.